SCons/scons/README-package.rst

 Execution Requirements
 ======================

-Running SCons requires Python 3.7 or higher.
+Running SCons requires Python 3.8 or higher.
 There should be no other dependencies or requirements to run standard SCons.

+The last release to support Python 3.7 was NEXT_RELEASE.
 The last release to support Python 3.6 was 4.8.1.
 The last release to support Python 3.5 was 4.2.0.